 “Action”: The decision made by the review authority on a land use application, including appropriate findings and conditions of approval where applicable.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Active area”: The area a use occupies.
 This is for purposes of parking calculations.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Adjacent grade, predeveloped”: The natural elevation of ground surface prior to construction next to the proposed walls of a structure.
-(Ord.
-801, 1998)
+Moved to 1.14

 “Administrator”: The community development director or designee, unless otherwise specified.
 For the purposes of floodplain management, administrator shall refer to the floodplain administrator.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Advisory body”: The Town of Genoa, Gardnerville and Minden, and any other duly appointed committee by the Board of County Commissioners.
-(Ord.
-763, 1996)

-“Agriculture”: The use of land for farming, dairying, pasteurizing and grazing, horticulture, floriculture, apiaries, animal and poultry husbandry, and accessory activities, including but not limited to, storage, harvesting, feeding, or maintenance of equipment excluding stockyards, slaughtering or commercial food processing.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Alley”: A public or private way, at the rear or side of property, permanently reserved as an ancillary means of vehicular or pedestrian access to abutting property.
-(Ord.
-763, 1996; Ord.
-167, 1968)

-“Alluvial fan”: A fluvial geomorphologic feature characterized by a cone or fan-shaped deposit of clay, silt, sand, gravel, boulders and woody debris that have been eroded from mountain slopes, transported by flood flows, and deposited on the valley floor.
-And which is subject to flash flooding, high velocity flows, debris flows, erosion, sediment and bedload movement and deposition, and channel migration.
-(Ord 1251, 2008; Ord.
-763, 1996)
+Moved to 1.14

+Moved to Article 5: Floodplain Management

 “Alteration”: Any construction or physical change in the internal arrangement of rooms or the supporting members of a building or structure, or change in the appearance of any building or structure.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Alternative tower structure”: A support structure for wireless communications facilities which is primarily for another principal use or accessory use to the principal use on the lot where it is located, and partially or wholly conceals the antenna or minimizes its appearance in relation to the principal use of the structure.
 Examples of alternative tower structures include but are not limited to existing buildings, grain silos, utility poles, light poles, clock towers and steeples.
-(Ord.
-871, 1999)
+Moved to 1.14

 “Anchor”: A series of methods used to secure a structure to its footings or foundation wall so that it will not be displaced by flood or wind forces.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Anemometer”: A device for measuring the speed and direction of the wind.
+Moved to 1.14

 “Antenna”: A device for transmitting or receiving radio, television, or any other transmitted signal.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Apartment, multifamily”: A portion of a structure designed and used for occupancy by two or more families living independently of each other, including duplex, triplex, four-plex, and other multiunit configurations.
-(Ord.
-763, 1996; Ord.
-167, 1968)

-“Apex”: The highest point on an alluvial fan or similar landform below which the flow path of the major stream that formed the fan becomes unpredictable and alluvial fan flooding can occur.
-(Ord.
-763, 1996)
+Moved to 1.14

+Moved to Article 5: Floodplain Management

 “Appeal”: A request for review of a decision.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Applicant”: Owners or lessees of property, or their agents, or persons who have contracted to purchase property contingent upon their ability to acquire the necessary permits under this development code, or the agents of such persons.
-(Ord.
-763, 1996; Ord.
-641, 1994)
+Moved to 1.14

 “Appurtenances”: The visible, functional, or ornamental objects accessory to and part of a building.
-(Ord.
-763, 1996)
+Moved to 1.14